Iamshola/smart-magic-cards/readme.md

 ### Wins

 - Identifying how to make my code efficent.
-- Exposure to the Cypress test suite, making all of the tests pass and reading additional function to execute the task.
+- Exposure to the Cypress test suite, making all of the tests pass.
 - Reading the Cypress documentation and writing some of my own tests.
 - Completed some of the bonus tasks.